TechxArtisanStudio/Openterface/docs/how-to-connect.md

 - **Target Device Connection**:
     - **Type-C Connection**: Connect the target device to the mini-KVM using a Type-C USB cable, plugging it into the Type-C female port on the black side of the mini-KVM.
     - **Video Output**: Connect the target device's video output port to the HDMI female port on the black side of the mini-KVM using an HDMI cable, a VGA-to-HDMI cable, or any other appropriate video-source-to-HDMI cable.

-![use-case-pc-angled-view](images/product/use-case-pc-angled-view.jpg)

-## Target Compatibility

-**No pre-installation or configuration** is required on the target device.
+    - **No pre-installation or configuration** is required on the target device.
 As long as the target device supports UI operations with video output (HDMI, VGA, e.g.) and has a USB port to receive emulated keyboard and mouse control (HID) signals, it can be used.
 Thus, Supported target device platforms include Windows, macOS, Linux, Android, and iOS.

+![use-case-pc-angled-view](images/product/use-case-pc-angled-view.jpg)